 What's a URL?
 A URL is a web page address.

 Here's two examples:

 Do we care about the anatomy of a URL?
 Not really.
 For this lesson, we just care about the part that is editable –and– that part has a quirky name.
 It is called the slug.
 Yep, just like the pests we find eating the veggies in our gardens.

-In WordPress, the last portion of the URL is editable.
-In the examples above, "blog" and "make-urls-earn-seo-value" are editable.
+In the examples above, "blog" and "make-urls-earn-seo-value" are the slugs, and therefore, editable.

 I use the URL shortening service of Bitly.